ukjinjang/react-channel-plugin/README.md

 ## Issues

-`react-channel-talk` is a light-weight wrapper of [Channel Talk JS SDK](https://developers.channel.io/docs/what-is-a-channel-plugin).
-Because of this, the issue you're having likely isn't a react-channel-talk issue, but an issue with Channel Talk service itself.
+`react-channel-plugin` is a light-weight wrapper of [Channel Talk JS SDK](https://developers.channel.io/docs/what-is-a-channel-plugin).
+Because of this, the issue you're having likely isn't a react-channel-plugin issue, but an issue with Channel Talk service itself.
 So please check it again, before submit new issue.